Facility Usage

 1.2 - Who is eligible to reserve space

-In order to support the wide variety of activities occurring outside of the classroom, EPS spaces are designated as Student Engagement spaces.
+In order to support the wide variety of activities occurring outside of the classroom, Event Management spaces are designated as Student Engagement spaces.
 These spaces are primarily used by the more than 600 Contracted Independent Organizations (CIOs) recognized by the UVA Student Council and the Office of Student Engagement.
 University departments, alumni, and external organizations are also able to reserve spaces when available and are subject to rental fees.

 1.2.1 - Internal to UVA

-Type of Organization |
+Type of Organization

-Description |
+Description

-Usage Costs |
+Usage Costs

-CIOs/Club Sports |
+CIOs/Club Sports

 CIOs or Contracted Independent Organizations are officially recognized student organizations on Grounds.
 In order to be recognized, groups must go through the Student Council approval process (for additional information visit: www.uvastudco.com/org-rec).
-Club Sports are CIOs which get additional approval by UVA Rec (for more information visit: recsports.virginia.edu/club-sports).
-In order to remain a CIO, groups must re-register each spring with the Office of Student Engagement – this includes updating their membership rosters.
-A new student organization pursuing approval as a CIO/CIO Club Sports may reserve a meeting space on one occasion for an interest meeting.
-Contact EPS directly via email. |
+Club Sports are CIOs which get additional approval by IM-REC (for more information visit: recsports.virginia.edu/club-sports).

 No room rental fees are charged for events/meetings where majority of attendees are UVA community members.
 CIOs partnering with outside entities are subject to rental fees.